 Here is the profile of the breeders we are looking for:

-You have total conviction that Siberians are an aboriginal breed and want to preserve and keep these cats as close as possible as they used to be and still are now.
+You have total conviction that Siberians should not be mixed with other breeds, and you want to keep these cats as close as possible to how they used to be and still are now (for now).

-You know for fact that 99% of nem are hand made, and the 1% remaining are circumstantial nem (the result of an encounter between a sib and a colourpoint house cat).
-Therefore you know the cp pattern was brought in purposefully and that this foreign mutation should not have been encouraged even less bred and it puts in danger the gene pool of the natural cat.
+You know for a fact that 99% of nem are hand-made, and the 1% remaining are circumstantial nem (the result of an encounter between a sib and a colourpoint house cat).
+Therefore you know the cp pattern was brought in purposefully and that this foreign mutation should not have been encouraged even less bred and it puts in danger the Siberian gene pool.

-You understand that the “all in one” cat is nem, Siberians are not a man hand made street cat / house cat collection, while nem clearly is.
+You understand that the “all in one” cat is nem, Siberians are not a man-made street cat / house cat collection, while nem clearly is.

-You understood clearly the difference between a natural breed and a “all in one” man hand created breed.
+You understood clearly the difference between a natural breed and an “all-in-one” man-made breed.

-Siberians were meant to be like Norvegians and Maine coon, a forest breed and there wouldn’t be a “cp variety” obviously since the gene doesn’t belong to there area where these cats evolved.
-If it wasn’t by the very poor judgement and choices of a few who were clearly pushed by economical interest, nem would not have been bred or would have been bred apart as a different breed.
+Siberians were meant to be like Norwegian Forest cats, a forest breed, and there wouldn’t be a “cp variety” since the gene doesn’t belong to the area where these cats evolved.
+If it weren’t for the poor judgment and choices of a few breeders driven by economic interests, nem would not have been bred or would have been bred as a different breed.

 You are passionate and you love Siberians.